SohailaDiab/SafeSpace/README.md

 ---------------

-So we decided to create this safeSpace Bot safeSpace is a Discordbot that monitors the messages and images sent to Discord Server and detects abusive and bullying images and messages.
+So we decided to create this SafeSpace Bot.<br>
+SafeSpace is a Discordbot that monitors the messages and images sent to Discord Server and detects abusive and bullying images and messages.
 If any such incident is detected, SafeSpace deletes the message immediately, sends a direct message to that user on your behalf and warns them not to bully you, and also sends a message to the moderators to inform them of the behavior that was issued by the person, even if it is repeated more than once, then the moderators are aware of this and take the appropriate action towards the person.

 -------------